Naarda huettleri

 Naarda huettleri is a moth of the family Erebidae first described by Balázs Tóth and László Aladár Ronkay in 2015.
 It is found in Sri Lanka.

 The adult wingspan is 11 mm.
-Forewings and hindwings are dark brownish gray in colour.
-Transverse line indistinct.
-Light yellowish reniform stigma is semilunar with large black spot at the bottom half.
-Orbicular stigma yellowish.
+The forewings and hindwings are dark brownish gray in colour.
+Its transverse line is indistinct.
+The light yellowish reniform stigma is semilunar with a large black spot at the bottom half.
+The orbicular stigma is yellowish.
 In males, genitalia is uncus short and hooked.
-Saccus broad based.
-Juxta large, rounded triangular.
+The saccus is broad-based.
+The Juxta are large, rounded triangular.